kaziridwan/ender3-ultra/README.md

 >> Still, I think this solution is too much far fetched, not worth the trouble in the short run, but I am keeping notes if I build an AMS in future.
 I barely
 >> need to print anything multi-color; it creates too much waste, and when I do, its gonna be only few swaps, so I am happy with the current semi-manual-auto-clean
 >> setup, and it should be more than enough for 99% single color prints that I do.
 I't best to focus on my other project to work on something that i'll barely use.

+### Phase 5 (2025) - Stealthburner
+The goal in 2025 now is to keep the printer alive.
+While most of the things by now are in open ecosystem, but it seems like the toolhead has been discontinued by creality, although it lasted for a while, and had great accessories.
+I can still make this run for 3-4 years atleast, but the toolhead itself is sort of a bottleneck for many future things to come.

+Stealthburner is an easy choice, its cheap to build, cheap to maintain, and will ensure that I can buy parts for cheap.
+And I already have a mount for it after the linear rail upgrade.
+Also, seems like all the cheap ceramic hotends are using E3D-style groove mounts.
+Although I have no intention to do the MMU upgrade right now, but atleast this upgrade will open up that door "easily", I dont have to custom design the parts as much (although I don't completely hate that process, specially now as the printer is working so reliably)

 ### 2024 updates